zoya-chowdhury/Zoyas-Bluestamp-Portfolio/index.md

 # Human Following Robot
 This portfolio follows my progress over the summer as I worked on numerous projects.
 It tracks the numerous challenges I had to overcome and notes the milestones I hit.
 I started my summer by putting together a retro tetris arcade console, which was a simple yet tedious task as it required much soddering.
-For my intensive project, I built and programmed a robot designed to follow hand gestures and cues.
+For my intensive project, I built and programmed a robot designed to follow people around like a pet.

 <!--You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions:-->
 ```HTML